My husband and I always try not to have fur-friends living with us considering

 So we turned to Google.
 Perci was actually suffering from carpal flexural deformity -a deformity, which is common among giant breeds, caused by too much protein in the diet and too much spending walking on smooth surfaces.
 Before we noticed her limp, we were giving her an egg a week since she's too young to be separated from her mum.
 She certainly needed her mum's milk.
 This and our floor surface must have contributed to her deformity.

 So we splinted her left leg -a homemade light wood, shaped like a splint.
-I wrapped it with cotton, taped it with surgical tape, and placed it at the back of her left leg and finally tied with a gauze.
+I wrapped it with cotton, taped it with surgical tape, and placed it on the back of her left leg and finally tied with a gauze.
 She tried to remove it many times.
 I also kept putting it back again.
 Then, the idea of taking her around the campus right after she's splinted worked.
 She forgot about it.
 At least for a while.
 So while at home, I kept an eye on her.

 The splint was on her for just a day and a night.
 After that, her deformity got resolved....so quickly.
 It was amazing.
 We also stopped giving her egg.